-- Your skin: Alcohol causes the blood vessels in your face to dilate upon the skin, resulting in a red and ruddy face.
+Alcohol causes the blood vessels in your face to dilate upon the skin, resulting in a red and ruddy complexion.
 Plus, if you have a skin condition like Rhodesia or psoriasis, alcohol can trigger a flare.

-- Your weight: When you binge drink, you’re putting tons of empty calories into your body – and yet you’ll still be hungry.
+When you binge drink, you’re putting tons of empty calories into your body, yet you’ll still be hungry.
 Drinking also weakens your judgment and can easily interfere with healthy eating habits.

-- Your immune system: Some studies show that your immune system is reduced after drinking alcohol.
+Some studies show that your immune system is reduced after drinking alcohol.
 Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
-And drinking a lot on a single occasion slows your body’s ability to ward off infections – even up to 24 hours after getting drunk, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+And drinking a lot on a single occasion slows your body’s ability to ward off infections.

-- Your sleep: Alcohol upsets your REM (rapid eye movement) cycle or the phase of sleep most important for your body to rest.
+Alcohol upsets your REM (rapid eye movement) cycle or the sleep phase most important for your body to rest.

-- Your brain: Alcohol suppresses three parts of your brain: the frontal lobes (helps you make decisions); the amygdala (warns us of danger and makes us feel afraid, worried and anxious); and the hippocampus (makes memories).
+Alcohol suppresses three parts of your brain: the frontal lobes (helps you make decisions); the amygdala (warns us of danger and makes us feel afraid, worried, and anxious); and the hippocampus (makes memories).

-- Your heart: Drinking can damage the heart, leading to the following problems: cardiomyopathy, arrhythmias, high blood pressure, and increased risk of stroke.
+Drinking can damage the heart, leading to the following problems: cardiomyopathy, arrhythmias, high blood pressure, and increased risk of stroke.